ClojureBridge/curriculum/outline/functions.md

 Symbols have to begin with a non-numeric character, and they can contain alphanumeric characters, along with *, +, !, -, _, and ?.
 This flexibility is important with functions, as there are certain idioms we use.

-Functions that return true or false -- called _predicates_ -- usually end in `?`.
+Functions that return true or false--called _predicates_--usually end in `?`.

 * `zero?`
 * `vector?`